We are guardians of one of our country’s most precious natural resources

 KCE is focused on sustainable generation using Hydropower (or hydroelectric) power stations.

-We care deeply about the people, land and our environment.
-Especially when it comes to guardianship of the environment around our hydro power stations.
+We care deeply about the people, land and our environment, and ensure we act as responsible guardians or ‘kaitiaki’ of the land and environment around our hydropower stations.

-While we are continually seeking to expand our generation network, we’re also looking to make power generation more efficient while paying attention to the overall impact on the environment.
+While we are continually seeking to expand our generation network, we’re also looking to make generation more efficient by looking at new technology developments.
+In turn, we always pay close attention to the overall impact on the environment so that it is there for future generations to appreciate.

 Power station initiatives